Allen Control Systems

 Series B in 2014

-Zurex Pharma, Inc. is a pharmaceutical and medical technology company based in Middleton, Wisconsin, focused on developing and commercializing antimicrobial products aimed at preventing healthcare-associated infections, particularly in surgical site wounds and catheter-related infections.
-The company’s product lineup includes ZuraPrep, a pre-surgical skin preparation designed to prevent surgical site infections; ZurAsept, an antimicrobial and antithrombotic solution for catheters that helps reduce catheter-related bloodstream infections; and ZuraGard, which protects against exit site wounds.
-Founded in 2008, Zurex Pharma operates as a subsidiary of Ash Access Technology, Inc., and is dedicated to addressing the challenges of infection control in healthcare settings.
+Zurex Pharma, Inc. is a pharmaceutical and medical technology company focused on developing and commercializing innovative antimicrobial products aimed at preventing healthcare-associated infections, particularly in surgical site wounds and catheter-related scenarios.
+The company’s product offerings include ZuraPrep, a pre-surgical skin preparation designed to minimize the risk of surgical site infections; ZurAsept, an antimicrobial and antithrombotic catheter solution that addresses catheter-related bloodstream infections; and ZuraGard, which protects against extra-luminal or exit site infections.
+Founded in 2008 and headquartered in Middleton, Wisconsin, Zurex Pharma operates as a subsidiary of Ash Access Technology, Inc. The company is dedicated to overcoming scientific and technical challenges in infection prevention, providing healthcare professionals with effective solutions to enhance patient safety.

 Datica